MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-report-builder-power-bi.md

 ---
 title: "What are paginated reports in Power BI?"
 description: Paginated reports are now available in the Power BI service.
-They have long been the standard report format in SQL Server Reporting Services.
+They have long been the standard report format in SQL Server Reporting Services, and now they're available in the Power BI service.
 These reports can be printed or shared.
 You can control the report layout exactly.
 They display all the data in a table, for example, even if the table spans multiple pages.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''